Dhanabhon/AdaptiveFuzzyPID/README.md

 ## License

-This library is released under the GNU Lesser General Public License v2.1.
+This library is released under the MIT License.
 See LICENSE file for details.

 ## Contributing